insightsengineering/chevron/README.md

 # Chevron: Standard TLGs for clinical trials reporting

-*chevron* is a collection of function to create standard tables, listings, and graphs for clinical trials reporting based on predetermined layouts.
+*chevron* is a collection of function to create standard tables, listings, and graphs for clinical trials reporting.

 # Installation